Topological flowscape reveals state transitions in nonreciprocal living matter: Topological landscapes reveal a symmetry-breaking transition in self-organized structures as nonreciprocity increases

+The analogy to a first-order phase transition points towards a set of testable hypotheses~(Supplementary~Section~V.E-F).
+For example, we demonstrate the existence of nonreciprocal hysteresis in the structural order parameter $\langle d_\mathrm{hex} \rangle$ as a function of $\mathcal{N}$ ~(Fig. 3e and Supplementary Video 12).
+Such hysteresis may arise if the transition between $\mathrm{M_1}$ and $\mathrm{M_2}$ is separated by some kinetic barrier and must proceed via less likely motifs.
+In this case, near the crossover at $\mathcal{N} = 1$, an $\mathrm{M_1}$-dominated configuration does not immediately break, but instead requires an additional increase in $\mathcal{N}$ to destabilize $\mathrm{M_1}$.
+This metastability results in a nonreciprocal hysteresis in which $\langle d_{\mathrm{hex}}\rangle$ forms a loop as a function of $\mathcal{N}$~(Fig.~2c), as $\mathcal{N}$ is slowly increased and decreased around the transition.
+We demonstrate this effect in our model~(Fig.~3e, Supplementary Video 12, Supplementary~Section~V.F), supporting the coexistence of $\mathrm{M}_1$ and $\mathrm{M}_2$ motifs at the $\mathcal{N} = 1$ structural transition and highlighting the power of the analogy from topological landscapes. \\

-Extending this analysis to experimental data, we construct time-resolved experimental topological landscapes by tracking motif frequencies within temporal windows (Fig.~\ref{fig:fig4}a).
-These experimental landscapes strikingly resemble the model predictions at $\mathcal{N} = 1$, displaying identical dual-peaked distributions around motifs $\mathrm{M_1}$ and $\mathrm{M_2}$.
+Extending this analysis to experimental data, we construct time-resolved experimental topological landscapes by tracking motif frequencies within temporal windows (Fig.~\ref{fig:fig4}a and Supplementary~Videos~10-11).
+These experimental landscapes resemble the model predictions at $\mathcal{N} = 1$, displaying identical dual-peaked distributions around motifs $\mathrm{M_1}$ and $\mathrm{M_2}$.
 Additionally, the experimental progression over time mirrors the model predictions under decreasing nonreciprocity (Fig. \ref{fig:fig4}b), including passage through a coexistence regime at the onset of the transition from traveling to fluctuating states, as quantified by velocity polarization dynamics.
-Bayesian inference confirms that pairwise nonreciprocity between embryos decreases by approximately 30\% during the course of the experiment, supporting a striking correspondence between time-driven transitions in the experiment and those induced by varying nonreciprocity in the theoretical model (Supplementary~Section~II.B).
+This agreement implies that pairwise nonreciprocal interactions at the nearest neighbor level are the dominant driver of self-organized structures and dynamics in the experiment.
+It also reinforces our {independent} interaction inference that pairwise nonreciprocity between embryos decreases during the course of the experiment.
+All together, these results support a striking correspondence between time-driven transitions in the experiment and those induced by varying nonreciprocity in the theoretical model (Supplementary~Section~II.B). \\